Eclypses/mte-relay-server/guides/aws/mte-relay-server-container-usage-guide.md

 ### VPC (Virtual Private Cloud)

 While traffic is protected between the client application and MTE Relay Server, the traffic is not encoded while it is proxied to the upstream service.
 The MTE Relay container should be deployed in the same VPC as the upstream servers so that proxied traffic can remain internal only.
+See the architecture diagrams for a visual representation.

 # Costs

-The MTE Relay container is a Usage-based model, which charges $2.78 Cost/Unit/Hr, where a unit = AWS ECS Task.
+The MTE Relay container is a usage-based model based on Cost/Unit/Hr, where a unit = AWS ECS Task.
+See the marketplace listing for costs.

 ### Billable Services